 Intellectual Property Agreements

 Although MJFF does not specify when intellectual property (IP) negotiations must take place among researchers funded under this program, MJFF does require that collaborators agree on any material IP issues prior to submission of final applications.
-Applications that do not include a letter indicating that IP matters have been discussed and agreed upon will not be reviewed.

 Clinical Trial Registration